Space Use Partnerships with PP&R

 Please describe any mobility, accessibility, or special accommodations needed to make the best use of the requested space.

-PP&R has identified the following focus areas options for possible space use and/or service contract partnership opportunities.
+PP&R has identified the following focus areas options for possible space use partnership opportunities.
 Other focus areas will also be considered.
 Please select all program focus areas below that you would like to be considered for, and/or provide additional ideas in the space below. (select all that apply).

 Select or enter value